Skip to main content

 row_filter: "domain = '{{ .user.domain }}'"

-In order to test both the access to the dashboard, as well as the row filter, we can create the following in the project YAML.
+In order to test both access to the dashboard, as well as the row filter, you can create the following in the project YAML.

 mock_users: